 Sumo supports the Graphite, Carbon 2.0, and Prometheus metric formats.
 For more information, see Metric Formats.

 Currently available metric source are:

 HTTP Logs and Metrics source.
-You can use an HTTP source on hosted collector to collect Graphite or Carbon 2.0 metrics from environments where it is impractical to deploy an installed collector.
+You can use an HTTP source on hosted collector to collect Graphite, Carbon 2.0, and Prometheus metrics from environments where it is impractical to deploy an installed collector.